-How to answer behavioural job interview questions main
+How to answer behavioural interview questions

-How to answer behavioural job interview questions
+How to answer behavioural interview questions

-Example behavioural interview question #1:
+Typical behavioural interview question #1

 “Give me an example of something you tried in your job that didn’t work.
 How did you learn from it?”